Frequently Asked Questions

 Contact our office.
 We will send you a sample ceremony and other resources, as well as a quote.
-We will pencil you in till you talk it over.
-You reserve by sending a deposit for roughly half the fee.
+We will pencil you in until you talk it over.
+You reserve by making a deposit with our office.

 We tell couples to budget thirty minutes.
 The entrance, the ceremony, signing, recessional etc. For us the key is the start time as our officiants usually are heading off to another wedding.

-Yes under certain conditions.
-We believe we are the only wedding ceremony service that allows a friend or relative to conduct your wedding ceremony.
-We do this by having one of our licenced officiants on site then later they register your wedding with the Government.
+Yes, under certain conditions.
+We are one of the only wedding ceremony services that allows a friend or relative to conduct your wedding ceremony.
+We do this by having one of our licenced officiants on site to handle all the legal requirements and then register your wedding with the Government.
 The process begins when you contact us.
 Our regular fee applies.

-No you can write your own vows but come wedding day, we 'feed them to you one word at a time'.
+No. you can write your own vows but come wedding day, we can “feed them to you one word at a time.”

 Most would like to but usually have another wedding ceremony to go to.
 You can ask your officiant when the time comes.